 Tom Hardy and producer Ridley Scott have joined forces to keep us at home on Saturday nights and glued to BBC One for Taboo – a new series written by Hardy and his father Chips, that starts on January 7th.
 Here’s the trailer.

-Concert scenes were filmed in the beautiful rooms, with horses and carriages arriving with guests through the grounds.
+Concert scenes were filmed in the sumptuous rooms, including horses and carriages arriving with guests through the grounds.
 And the cellar doubled as St Barts Hospital.

 FilmFixer manages the film office service for Bexley Council, along with Southwark, Camden and Islington Councils, where filming for this lush production took place between November 2015 and June 2016.